famaridon/gitlab.hook/README.md

 All needed interfaces to extend server.

 ### Create extended features
-It's realy easy to create new hoot listener create your own classe and extend **HookEventListener<T>** where is the event query type.
+It's realy easy to create new hoot listener create your own classe and extend **HookEventListener\<T\>** where T is the event query type.

 Your class :
 - should be thread safe